MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/storage/stornvme-feature-support.md

 | Zone Active Excursions |  |  |  | 5.6 |  | From Windows 11, Windows Server 2022.
 Reserved for Microsoft internal use. |
 | Zone Descriptor Extension |  |  |  | 5.3 |  | From Windows 11, Windows Server 2022.
 Reserved for Microsoft internal use. |

-See [Working with NVMe drives](/windows/win32/fileio/working-with-nvme-devices#protocol-specific-queries) for additional information.

-*Subject to change.
-See [Working with NVMe Devices](/windows/win32/fileio/working-with-nvme-devices) for additional information.*
+For more information, see [Working with NVMe drives](/windows/win32/fileio/working-with-nvme-devices).